Command-Line Interface

 $ repopulator -h/--help

-and a help about available options for each repository via:
+and help about available options for each repository via:

 $ repopulator TYPE -h/--help